-The article should be organized in the order of Title page, Abstract, Introduction, Materials and Methods, Results, Discussion, Open Researcher and Contributor ID, Conflict of Interest, Funding, Acknowledgments, References, Table, Figure, and Figure Legends.
+The article should be organized in the order of Title page, Abstract, Introduction, Materials and Methods, Results, Discussion, Conflict of Interest, Acknowledgments, Open Researcher and Contributor ID (ORCID), Authors’ contributions, References, Table, Figure, and Figure Legends.

-Each new section’s title should begin on a new page.
+The title of each new section should begin on a new page.
 Number pages consecutively, beginning with the abstract page.
-Page numbers should be placed at the middle of the bottom of page.
+Page numbers should be placed at the middle of the bottom of each page.

 7) Reporting guidelines for specific study designs

 Research reports frequently omit important information.
 As such, reporting guidelines have been developed for a number of study designs that some journals may ask authors to follow.
 Authors are encouraged to also consult the reporting guidelines relevant to their specific research design.
-A good source of reporting guidelines is the EQUATOR Network (http://www.equator-network.org/home/) and the United States National Institutes of Health/ National Library of Medicine (http://www.nlm.nih.gov/services/research_report_guide.html).
+A good source for reporting guidelines is the EQUATOR Network (http://www.equator-network.org/home/) and the United States National Institutes of Health/National Library of Medicine (http://www.nlm.nih.gov/services/research_report_guide.html).

 2. Organization of Manuscript – Original Article